EdWordy/Folio-Text-Editor/README.md

 #### NOTE

 Most of the code is styled in a code-behind paradigm, but the parser uses a singleton-esque pattern.
 I.E. There is an instance of the parserMOD class in MainWindow created on intialization, a static reference called ParserMOD.Current used to make calls on the singleton, and then the code is called in button clicks, or in some other UI control (from DocuToolbar).
 This works as intended.

+As well, the parser, for counting words, goes from specific case to general.
+I tried general to specific with little result.